MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Use this cmdlet to get the phased deployment for software updates.

 ### [Get-CMSoftwareUpdatePoint](Get-CMSoftwareUpdatePoint.md)
-Gets a Configuration Manager software update point.
+Get a software update point.

 ### [Get-CMSoftwareUpdatePointComponent](Get-CMSoftwareUpdatePointComponent.md)
-Retrieves a software update point component in Configuration Manager.
+Get the site component for the software update point.

 ### [Get-CMSoftwareUpdateSummarizationSchedule](Get-CMSoftwareUpdateSummarizationSchedule.md)
 Displays the Configuration Manager schedule for software update summarization.